 5×5 Indy was launched in 2013 by Central Indiana Community Foundation, Christel DeHaan Family Foundation and the Efroymson Family Fund.
 Joined by the Lilly Endowment in 2015, these entities were pleased to introduce the Indianapolis community to an initiative designed to inspire, ignite and financially support creative and innovative ideas related to the arts.
-To make this happen, the Indianapolis funders partnered with 5×5 host organizations: Big Car, The Harrison Center for the Arts, IndyHub, Indy Reads, Indiana Humanities, People for Urban Progress (PUP), and Verge.
+To make this happen, the Indianapolis funders partnered with 5×5 host organizations: Big Car, The Harrison binary options trading Center for the Arts, IndyHub, Indy Reads, Indiana Humanities, People for Urban Progress (PUP), and Verge.
 The funders and host organizations worked to co-design a platform to give anyone with a great idea the opportunity to compete for a $10,000 prize at four unique 5×5 events each year.

 SIMILAR INITIATIVES IN THE INDIANAPOLIS COMMUNITY